 When a lawsuit has been filed in a Georgia car accident case, there are several stages.
 The second stage, after the lawsuit has been filed, is known as “discovery.”
 During the discovery, both sides of the case are able to analyze the other’s position while gathering evidence for trial.
 A big part of the discovery phase is the deposition.

 During a car accident case deposition, each side is able to ask questions of other people who may have information important to the case.
 If you are the plaintiff (the person bringing the lawsuit), you must be very careful during your deposition.
-How you and your lawyer approach the deposition can, in some situations, make or break your case.
+How you and your lawyer approach this step can, in some situations, make or break your case.

 Here’s what you need to know before your Georgia car accident case deposition begins.